 PHYS 311.
-Analytical Mechanics I (3)
+Analytical Mechanics I (4)

 Basic principles of mechanics with applications to central force and harmonic oscillator problems; study of statics and dynamics of rigid bodies with the aid of Lagrangian and Hamiltonian equations.
-Prerequisites: MATH 321 and PHYS 102.
+(Lecture, 3 hours; discussion, 1 hour) Prerequisites: MATH 321 and PHYS 221.

 PHYS 312.
-Analytical Mechanics II (3)
+Analytical Mechanics II (4)